Union Carbide: Hawks Nest Tunnel disaster

 The Hawks Nest Tunnel disaster took place between 1927 and 1932 in a West Virginia tunnel project led by Union Carbide.
 During the construction of the tunnel, workers found the mineral silica and were asked to mine it for use in electroprocessing steel.
-The workers were not given masks or breathing equipment to use while mining.
+The workers were not given masks or breathing equipment to use while mining, despite best practices at the time.
 Due to silica dust exposure, many workers developed silicosis, a debilitating lung disease.
 According to a marker on site, there were 109 admitted deaths.
-A congressional hearing placed the death toll at 476.
+A congressional hearing placed the death toll at 476, but a book published by epidemiologist Martin Cherniack, and as stated by the U.S. National Park Service, estimated the death toll to be 764, making it America's deadliest industrial disaster.

 Asbestos mining and 'Calidria' brand fibers

 In the early 1960s, Union Carbide Corporation began mining a newly identified outcrop of chrysotile asbestos fibers near King City and New Idria, California.
-These fibers were sold under the brand name "Calidria", a combination of "Cal" and "Idria", and sold in large quantities for a wide variety of purposes, including addition into joint compound or drywall accessory products.
+These fibers were sold under the brand name "Calidria", a combination of "Cal" and "Idria", and sold in large quantities for a wide variety of purposes, including additives for joint compound or drywall accessory products.
 Union Carbide sold the mine to its employees under the name KCAC ("King City Asbestos Mine") in the 1980s, but it only operated for a few more years.